BoltzExchange/boltz-client/docs/grpc.md

 #### SetSubaccount

-Sets the subaccount of the liquid wallet which will be used by the daemon.
+Sets the subaccount of a wallet.
+Not supported for readonly wallets.

 | Request | Response |
 | ------- | -------- |